jared-v-hoyt/ExampleFinalProject/Frontend/README.md

     }
     ```

-    Create a file named `NavigationBar.module.css` in the same directory and update it with the following code:
+    and update `NavigationBar.module.css` with the following code:

     ```css
     .navigation_bar {